MicroEJ/docs/VEEPortingGuide/vgPath.rst

 ======================

 The Path module implements the framework of the MicroVG `Path`_.
-It provides Abstraction Layer APIs that create and merge some paths in a platform-specific format.
+It provides Abstraction Layer APIs that create and merge some paths in a VEE Port-specific format.
-After the path creation and encoding, the path data should not change when the application draws it: the encoded format should be used by the platform-specific implementation (generally GPU).
+After the path creation and encoding, the path data should not change when the application draws it: the encoded format should be used by the VEE Port-specific implementation (generally GPU).

 A path is a succession of commands.
 The command encoding is implementation specific; however, the ``float`` format is recommended.